bogoli/-folio/logistics/organizers.md

   * Code of conduct
   * Reminder that speakers should test connection to projector
-  * Identification of the on-deck area for speakers
+  * Identification of the on-deck area for speakers and reminder of when to go there (start of preceding lightning talk or end of a preceding long talk)
   * Facilities info (bathrooms, wifi, etc.)
   * Rough schedule
   * Gitter (+ Etherpad or Google Doc?)
-  * Staff identification
+  * Staff identification (including A/V pro)
   * Help for people that want to start using or contributing to Jupyter at the end of the day
   * Use #trianglejupyter for social media